 Yes.
-Science is multi-disciplinary and the multi-disciplinary nature of our classes helps students practise communicating their work to researchers in different fields.
+STEMM research is multi-disciplinary and the multi-disciplinary nature of our courses helps students practise communicating their work to researchers in different fields.

 How many hours are the courses?

-Our doctoral technical speaking courses are 1.5 hours per week (a 1-hour live session + 30 minutes' remote activities) for 4 weeks.
+Our doctoral technical speaking courses are approximately 2 hours per week (a 1.5-hour live session + 30 minutes' follow-up/remote activities) for 4 weeks.

-Classes are not compulsory, but if we suggest you attend a course, consider our recommendation carefully; we won’t advise you to take a class unless we think you need to.
+Courses are not compulsory, but if we suggest you attend a course, consider our recommendation carefully; we won’t advise you to take a course unless we think you need to.

 What should I do if I am unable to attend the course?